octo-xz/create-portfolio-challenge-2/README.md

 I am not looking for contributions at this time.

+## Deployed Site!

+You can find the deployed webpage at this link: https://github.com/octo-xz/create-portfolio-challenge-2

 ## Tests

 2023/5/4 Deployed website, images broken.
 Added . before /assests folder.